p0dyakov/flutter_interview/README_EN.md

 <!-- TOC --><a name="task-runners"></a>
 ### Task Runners
 ![image](https://user-images.githubusercontent.com/80569772/211004726-1eeef86f-cebf-41de-8bb3-a8485257565f.png)
-- `Platform Task Runner': The main flow of the platform.
+- `Platform Task Runner`: The main flow of the platform.
 The plugin code is executed here.
 For more information, see the UIKit documentation for iOS or the MainThread documentation for Android.
 This thread is not displayed in the performance overlay.
 - `UI Task Runner`: The UI thread executes the Dart code in the Dart VM.
 This stream includes code written by you and code executed by the Flutter framework on behalf of your application.
 When your application creates and displays a scene, the UI thread creates a layer tree, a lightweight object containing device-independent drawing commands, and sends the layer tree to the raster stream for display on the device.
 Do not block this stream!
 Shown in the bottom row of the performance overlay.
 - `Raster Task Runner`: The raster stream receives the layer tree and displays it by accessing the GPU (GPU).
 You cannot directly access the raster stream or its data, but if this stream is slow, then this is the result of what you did in the Dart code.
 The graphics libraries Skia and Impeller work in this stream.
 They are shown in the top row of the performance overlay.
 Previously, this stream was known as the "GPU stream" because it performs rasterization for the GPU.
 However, it is executed on the central processor.
 We renamed it the "raster stream" because many developers mistakenly (but quite reasonably) believed that this stream runs on the GPU.
 - `IO Task Runner`: Performs expensive tasks (mainly I/O) that would otherwise block the operation of UI threads or raster threads.
 This stream is not displayed in the performance overlay.